Mackenzie Investments: History

-Mackenzie Investments in the Community
+Mackenzie Investments Charitable Foundation

 The Mackenzie Investments Charitable Foundation was established in 1999, funded with an endowed gift of $2.3 million from Mackenzie Investments.
 The Foundation is an employee-driven, non-profit organization that coordinates community giving and donation activities on behalf of the Mackenzie Group of Companies.
-The Foundation is funded by donations from Mackenzie Investments' employees, clients and the Corporation.
+The Foundation is funded by donations from Mackenzie Investments' employees, clients and the corporation.